casdoor/casdoor-website/docs/organization/passwordComplexity.md

 ---
 title: Password Complexity
-description: Support different password complexity options.
+description: Supporting different password complexity options.
 keywords: [password, complexity]
 authors: [leoil]
 ---

-Casdoor supports customizing password complexity options for user password in each organization.
+Casdoor supports customizing password complexity options for user passwords in each organization.

 ## Supported Complexity Options

-We currently support 5 options:
+We currently support five options:

-- `AtLeast6`: The password must have at least 6 characters
+- `AtLeast6`: The password must have at least six characters.
-- `AtLeast8`: The password must have at least 8 characters
+- `AtLeast8`: The password must have at least eight characters.
-- `Aa123`: The password must contain at least one uppercase letter, one lowercase letter and one digit
+- `Aa123`: The password must contain at least one uppercase letter, one lowercase letter, and one digit.
-- `SpecialChar`: The password must contain at least one special character
+- `SpecialChar`: The password must contain at least one special character.
-- `NoRepeat`: The password must not contain any repeated characters
+- `NoRepeat`: The password must not contain any repeated characters.

 If you want to use multiple options, you can select them on the organization edit page:

-1. Click the **Edit** button in organization list page
+1. Click the **Edit** button on the organization list page.

     ![org edit](/img/organization/password_complexity/org_edit.png)